continuouspipe/remote-environment-client/README.md

 ## Configuration

-The `setup` command uses your answers to generate a settings file `.remote` in the root of the project.
+The `setup` command uses your answers to generate a settings file `.cp-remote-env-settings` in the root of the project.
 If you need to make changes to the settings you can run the `setup` command again or you can directly edit the settings.